ilyaro/StablePermissions_Managdment_System/README.md

 Those 4 groups are very stable to any organizational changes, synced automatically, and the whole process is managed by the DevOps team only.

-The groups are synced from the appropriate AD groups ( readonly, operations, developers, admins ) which are filled by real ORG HR groups
+The groups are synced from the appropriate AD groups ( readonly, operations, developers, admins ) which are filled by the real ORG HR groups or members manually

 The groups are synced automatically by pipeline by this script [sync_ad_groups.ps1](src/sync_ad_groups.ps1)